christophergfrances-jpg/rpg-roll-table-generator/README.md

 # rpg-roll-table-generator
 Some roleplaying games use rollable loot tables, but then don't update those tables to include new content (I'm looking at you, Fallout 2d20).
-I created this webapp for my GM to dynamically generate tables.
+When using rollable tables, adding elements is not as simple as just adding additional rows, since it is intended for rolling Xd20 to get the result.
+Therefore, results in the middle of the table will be more common than results at the beginning or end.
+I created this webapp for my GM to dynamically generate tables, with distributions per rarity rating.

 See the logic for creating the tables [here](src/lib/lootTableData.js).